logoDeveloper Hub

-Learn how to customize your EVM-powered Subnet.
+Learn how to customize your EVM-powered Avalanche L1.

-A blockchain created by or forked from Subnet-EVM can be customized by utilizing one or more of the following methods:
+An Avalanche L1 created by or forked from Subnet-EVM can be customized by utilizing one or more of the following methods:

-A Subnet can customized by setting parameters for the following:
+an Avalanche L1 can customized by setting parameters for the following:

 See here for more info.